Academic Conduct Policies

 Examples of academic sanctions include but are not limited to the following: retaking of the examination, paper or exercise involved; score of zero on the examination, paper or exercise involved; lowering of the course grade; loss of any SOE scholarship for a specific duration or permanently; and failure in the course, including transcript notation of the sanction and/or academic misconduct violation.

 The student is notified in writing that his or her actions constitute a violation of this policy, and may be subject to other actions (e.g., re-taking an examination or failure in a course).

 The student is notified that further violations of this policy within the stated period of time will result in the student being considered for immediate suspension or other appropriate disciplinary action.
 If at the end of the specified time period no further violations have occurred, the student is removed from probationary status.

 The student is notified that the student is separated from the University for a specified period of time.
 The student must leave campus and vacate campus residence halls, if applicable, within the time prescribed and is prohibited from University property and events.
 The conferring of an academic degree may be deferred for the duration of the suspension.
 A student must receive written permission from the University prior to re-enrollment or re-application.
 Academic work completed at another institution while on suspension will not be recognized for credit transfer.

 Expulsion means the permanent removal of the student from the University.
 Expulsion includes a forfeiture of all rights and degrees not actually conferred at the time of the expulsion, permanent notation of the expulsion on the student’s University records and academic transcript, withdrawal from all courses according to divisional policies, and the forfeiture of tuition and fees.
 Any student expelled from the University is prohibited from University property and events and future reapplication to the University.

-A case file concerning a student will be retained by the Office of the Registrar for seven years from date that the student graduates or otherwise leaves the university.
+A student’s file will be retained by the Office of the Registrar for five years from date that the student graduates, following the JHU Records Retention schedule.